stfc/PSyclone/examples/nemo/eg3/README.md

 A more sophisticated `kernels_trans.py` script is provided in the `../scripts` directory.
 This is designed to work with the NVIDIA (PGI) compiler's 'managed memory' option (`-ta=tesla:managed`) and therefore makes no attempt to control data movement to/from the GPU.
-However, it does add profiling instrumentation around those parts of the code that have not been enclosed within an OpenACC KERNELS region.
+It also adds profiling instrumentation around those parts of the code that have not been enclosed within an OpenACC KERNELS region.

 Once you have installed PSyclone, either script may be supplied to